The-Hexaa/Ekho_backend_authentication/readme.md

-Create a virtual evironment by usig this command : % python -m venv venv Activate the virtual evironment by using this command : source venv/bin/activate
+Create a virtual evironment by usig this command : % python -m venv venv Activate the virtual evironment by using this command :

 Install all the requirements by using "pip install -r requirements.txt"